WaltersAndWolfGlass/AutoLISP-Lessons/Lesson01/lesson01.md

 ### Cons

-- Must run in AutoCAD, it can't be used to make commands in Revit or a stand-alone applications.
+- Must run in AutoCAD, it can't be used to make commands in other applications like Revit or to make a new stand-alone application.

 ************

 ## Discussion Topics

 - How can we run our new LISP command across a series of drawings?
-- How can we make our LISP command more robust?
+- How can we make our LISP command more robust and less prone to error?
+Does it work in model space?
+Does it work if the UCS is different?
+Does it work if you are zoomed in?
 - How can we make our LISP command automatically number pages sequentially?